 reactbox with extra goodies for authentication powered by smart contracts.

 Perhaps the most exciting part of this release – our pièce de résistance – is the Status Truffle box, our first community-supported box.
 This box was created by the Status team, and instantly links Truffle and Status together with an example application and all the tools and libraries you need to build your own Status dapp.

 We've released four boxes out of the gate to get you started, but this isn't just our candy store.
 We want you to contribute to the boxes on our site.
 If you have boilerplate code, an example dapp, a helpful integration or an exciting dapp stack (say, an Ethereum-enabled iOS app built with Truffle), send us an email at firstname.lastname@example.org and we'll look it over.
 If it's awesome, we'll list it on our site with your name front and center.
 If it's better than awesome, we'll help contribute and maintain it and make it an officially-supported Truffle box.
 With Truffle, you can share your code with others and help build the community, one box at a time.

 There's always one more thing.
 Fair warning, this one's techy.
 Right now, all the boxes you're seeing are static pages showing off what we and the Status team have built.
 Soon, however, we'll be taking on the ultimate challenge and will be creating a Truffle box registry, built on top of Ethereum, to help market and promote our community-supported boxes.
 Of course we'll be using Truffle, which adds a whole new layer of sweetness.
 Stay tuned for more details about the registry and how you can use the Ethereum blockchain to become a Truffle contributor.

 As always, we thank everyone for your support, and would love to hear from you.
-Don't hesitate to contact us at the Truffle Gitter and let us know how these boxes work for you.
+Don't hesitate to reach out on our community Gitter channel where hundreds of your fellow Trufflers congregate to answer your questions.

 – Tim & the Truffle Team